Sign in / Register

 Comments

-Posted by [julien_c], 5880 days ago
+Posted by [julien_c], 6076 days, 8 hours ago

 I found that page very interesting, for Mandelbrot set beginners like me :